-Lavender is known for repelling ticks and fleas due to its strong oils, and may even drive away mice too.
+Lavender is known for repelling ticks and fleas due to its strong oils, and may even drive away mice and rats too.
 Both of these plants like hot, dry conditions, which makes them good choices for gardens that experience intense summer heat.

 Rosemary usually blooms early, around the same time as citrus trees.
 This is a huge benefit to the pollination of citrus flowers.

 Plants like rosemary and lavender also have relatively short roots, which is good since deeper roots can compete with the citrus tree’s shallow roots.